American Hobby Horse at Home presented by Dover Saddlery

-What fence heights or divisions will be offered at TIEC?
+What fence heights or divisions are usually offered at TIEC?

 Are there any specific rules or regulations for participants?

-Riders must complete the entire course with their hobby horse and will incur four faults for every rail lowered during their time on course.
+Riders must complete the entire course with their hobby horse and will incur one fault for every rail knocked down during their time on course.
 Results will be based on the time in which the rider completes the course, with the fastest rider taking first place.
 The top eight places will be awarded ribbons for each division at the conclusion of competition.
 Participants should wear comfortable, athletic attire and running shoes or tennis shoes.

 Are there special awards or prizes?

-Special awards will be given each week to the Best Hobby Horse and the Best Turned Out Rider.
+Special awards are given each week to the Best Hobby Horse and the Best Turned Out Rider for in-person competitions.
 These awards will be based upon the unique style of the horse and the rider’s outfits and chosen by the announcer.
 See above for 2020 information!